Iran, Russia, U.S. unlikely allies at the U.N. to save wrestling

-UNITED NATIONS (Reuters) - The United States, Iran and Russia may be at odds over issues including Syria’s civil war and Tehran’s nuclear ambitions, but on Tuesday their wrestling teams formed an unlikely coalition at the United Nations to keep their sport in the Olympics.
+UNITED NATIONS, May 14 (Reuters) - The United States, Iran and Russia may be at odds over issues including Syria’s civil war and Tehran’s nuclear ambitions, but on Tuesday their wrestling teams formed an unlikely coalition at the United Nations to keep their sport in the Olympics.

 The International Olympic Committee’s 15-member executive board sparked outcry in February when it voted to recommend that wrestling be dropped from the 2020 Olympic program in a bid to modernize the event.